 - Extra Layers.
 The key to comfort in Joshua Tree is layers.
 Even in the hot Summer months, mornings and evenings in Joshua Tree National Park can be chilly.
 Always keep extra layers, like a fleece pullover or merino wool zip up, in the car.
 If you are visiting in the Winter, be sure to pack a warm hat, gloves, and a down jacket for after sundown.

 - Headlamp.
-Getting those perfect sunrise and sunset photos means staying until the park is dark.
-Hike safely after dark with a headlamp.
+Getting those perfect sunrise photos means getting to the park in the dark.
+Hike safely with a headlamp.
 You’ll keep your hands free and avoid trampling vegetation and wildlife along the path.

 - Offline Maps.
 I always recommend downloading the area’s map offline in the Google Maps app ahead of time.
 This will ensure you’re able to navigate around the park without cell service (which won’t be available within the park).
 For offline hiking maps, I recommend AllTrails Pro.
 But that said, it’s still a good idea to pick up a park map at the entrance station or visitor center.

 I know, I know, that was a lot of information.
-But now we’ve arrived: here’s the perfect 1-day itinerary to explore the highlights of Joshua Tree National Park.
+But now we’ve arrived: here’s the perfect itinerary to explore the highlights of Joshua Tree National Park in one day.

 If you do one thing in Joshua Tree National Park, this should be it.
-Start your day with sunrise amongst the unique cholla cactus.
+Cholla Cactus Garden is one of the best Joshua Tree sunrise spots!
 As the sun creeps over the horizon, the garden illuminates and glows as the cacti catch the morning sun.

 Walk along the ¼ mile dirt trail to photograph the glowing cactus.
-Plan to arrive at least 45 minutes before the stated sunrise time to capture the light from dawn through the morning golden hour.
+Plan to arrive at least 45 minutes early to capture the light from dawn through the morning golden hour.